Ida Thallon Hill Papers

 Immediate Source of Acquisition: Carl W. Blegen, 1971

 Information about Access: The papers are catalogued and available for research.

 Cite as: American School of Classical Studies at Athens, Blegen Library Archives, Ida Thallon Hill Papers

 Originally stored at the Blegen house (9, Ploutarchou), the Ida Thallon Hill papers were transferred to the American School building when the Blegen house was sold, after the death of Carl Blegen in 1971.

-Her body rests in peace in the Protestant Corner of the Greek Cemetery in Athens, under cypresses and pines.
+She is burried in the Protestant Corner of the First Cemetery in Athens.

 Requests to publish material from the collection should be directed to the Archivist.

 The collection contains correspondence, journals and notebooks, drafts for books and articles, and photos.
 The bulk of the material dates from 1899-1954, with a big gap from 1901-1920, when Ida Thallon Hill was living in the States.
 It is divided into five series: Series I. Correspondence; Series II.
 Journals, Notebooks and Accounts; Series III.
 Manuscripts; Series IV.
 Photographs; and Series V. Miscellaneous.